clement-a-mueller/Media-X-Manager/README.md

 # 🎵 Media X Manager

 A sleek Android media controller app built with **Jetpack Compose** and **Material 3**.
-Control any media playing on your device — music, podcasts, videos — from a single beautiful interface.
+Control any media playing on your device — music, podcasts — from a single beautiful interface.

 ---